 During Late Cretaceous to Early Palaeogene times, compressional tectonic structures developed over vast areas of western and north-central Europe (e.g. Kley and Voigt, 2008; Navabpour et al., 2017; Kley, 2018; Nádaskay et al., 2019; Malz et al., 2020; Voigt et al., 2021).
 They are currently interpreted as due to collisional interaction of the Iberian mass with continental Europe and the resultant propagation of far-field compressional stress (Kley & Voigt 2008), which brought about widespread inversion of Permo-Mesozoic basins.
-In Poland and easternmost Germany (e.g. Krzywiec, 2006; Mazur et al., 2005; Krzywiec and Stachowska, 2016; Kley 2018) the resultant map-scale tectonic structures are mostly NW-SE-trending, largescale, gentle folds up to 1000 km long, c.
-150 km wide and up to at least 3 km high (e.g. Pożaryski, 1979).
+In Poland and easternmost Germany (e.g. Krzywiec, 2002, 2006; Mazur et al., 2005; Krzywiec and Stachowska, 2016; Kley 2018) the resultant map-scale tectonic structures are mostly NW-SE-trending, largescale (crustal-scale?), gentle folds up to 1000 km long, 150-250 km wide and up to at least 3 km high (e.g. Pożaryski, 1979).
 The Mid-Polish Swell (or Anticlinorium), spanning the entire breadth of Poland's NW-SE diagonal from the Baltic Sea to westernmost Ukraine, is the most spectacular example of such structures.
 To the SW of the Mid-Polish Swell there is the Szczecin-Łódź Trough (Synclinorium), which occurs next to the successive elevated structural element, occurring at the NE margin of the Bohemian Massif, in the borderland between Poland and Czechia.
-This is the Sudetic area - the principal object to be presented in this paper, whose goal is to briefly overview the wide spectrum of structural effects produced by the Late Cretaceous to Early Cenozoic trans-European compressional event at the NE margin of the Bohemian Massif, in the Sudety Mts and in their northern foreland with a similar geology.
-The latter two areas considered together are below interchangeably referred to as the Sudetic Area or Sudetic Block, depending on whether they are mentioned in the topographic or the geological/tectonic context.

-An important part of the review is based on new data derived by us from recently reprocessed legacy seismic materials eoming from the central areas of the Sudetic region.
-The other presented examples supply the wide regional context for the seismic results and come either from our own field work or from descriptions made by other authors, though sometimes interpreted by us in a different way.
+This is the Sudetic area - the principal 40 object to be presented in this paper, whose goal is to briefly overview the wide spectrum of structural effects produced by the Late Cretaceous to Early Cenozoic trans-European compressional event at the NE margin of the Bohemian Massif, in the Sudety Mts and in their northern foreland with a similar geology.
+An important part of the review is based on new data derived by us from recently reprocessed legacy seismic materials coming from the central areas of the Sudetic region.
+The other presented examples supply the wide regional context for the seismic results and come either from our own collection or from descriptions made by other authors, though sometimes interpreted by us in a different way.
 Although the tectonic structures that formed at the turn of Cretaceous and Palaeogene times obviously must have developed also in the Variscan basement, they are - in general - difficult to distinguish from the older ones.
-Therefore, the scope of this paper is mostly limited to the tectonic phenomena that occur in the post-orogenic Permo-Mesozoic strata, though, in places also in the late-orogenic Upper Carboniferous.
+Therefore, the scope of this paper is mostly limited to the the tectonic phenomena that occur in the post-orogenic Permo-Mesozoic strata, though, in places also in the late-orogenic Upper Carboniferous.